Polly Pocket 2: Cool at the Pocket Plaza

 Polly Pocket: 2 Cool at the Pocket Plaza is a 2005 American animated short film based on the Polly Pocket line of dolls.
-It is the second film in the series, sequel to Polly Pocket: Lunar Eclipse, and preceding PollyWorld.
-Like the first film, 2 Cool at the Pocket Plaza had an obscure reception in the United States.
+It is the second film in the series (succeeding Polly Pocket: Lunar Eclipse and preceding PollyWorld).
+Unlike the first film, 2 Cool at the Pocket Plaza received mixed-to-positive reviews.
 It was packaged with the 2 Cool At the Pocket Plaza Polly and Pia doll pack.

 The film has some scene cameos from the 2004 film My Scene: Masquerade Madness.

 Synopsis

 When Mr. Pocket opens his fab-u-lishious new hotel, all Polly's friends are invited to the grand opening!
 Even Polly's cousin, Pia Pocket, flies in from England for the big bash.
 Those two are total twins...which may come in handy when some mean girls try to ruin the party.
 But with a little help from her friends and her band, Polly and her cousin can double up to save the day and rock the night away!